oracle/accelerated-data-science/ads/feature_store/docs/source/feature_validation.rst

 Feature Validation
 ******************

 Feature validation is the process of checking the quality and accuracy of the features used in a machine learning model.
 This is important because features that aren't accurate or reliable can lead to poor model performance.
-Feature store allows you to define expectation on the data that is being materialised into feature groups and datasets.
+Feature Store lets you define expectations on the data that is being materialised into feature groups and datasets.
 The Great Expectations open source library is used to define expectations.

-There are 2 types of expectations possible for expectation suite
+There are two types of expectations possible for expectation suite

-- ``ExpectationType.STRICT``: Requires meeting set expectations; the job fails if criteria aren't met.
+- ``ExpectationType.STRICT``: Requires meeting set expectations.
+The job fails if criteria aren't met.
-- ``ExpectationType.LENIENT``: Permits unmet expectations; the job continues despite criteria not being fully satisfied.
+- ``ExpectationType.LENIENT``: Permits unmet expectations.
+The job continues despite criteria not being fully satisfied.

 .. note::